 Initially, I prepared the shrimp for the po'boys using a beer batter but found that a cornmeal batter was more suitable.
 The cornmeal adds the needed crunch that the sandwich needs, especially with the creamy sauce.
 Use the same seasoning mix for whatever seafood you choose to use.

-I enjoyed my po'boy with fresh beefsteak tomatoes but you can also top the sandwich with sliced pickles and romaine lettuce.
-This sandwich is so tasty that it still tasted great the next day (although it’s best served immediately).
+I enjoyed my shrimp po'boy with fresh beefsteak tomatoes but you can also top the sandwich with sliced pickles and romaine lettuce.
 Make this remoulade and trust me, you won't go back to other recipes.

 For more sandwich inspiration check out this spicy honey mustard chicken sandwich!